komalashrafsyed/PingAppARMTemplate/subdir/README.md

 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/18.png" >
 <b>Step 20:</b> Next Assign an identity to the VM as shown below by running the following command, save the details in a seperate file to be used in the next step</br>
 <b>
-az vm identity assign --name <NameOfYourVirtualMachine> --resource-group <YourResourceGroupName>
+az vm identity assign --name NameOfYourVirtualMachine --resource-group YourResourceGroupName
 </b>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/19.png" >
 <b>Step 21:</b> In the last step give your Key Vault permission to the Virtual Machine identity you created in the previous step by running the following command as shown below, replace the KeyVault name and the object Id with values obtained from the previous steps</br>
 <b>
-az keyvault set-policy --name '<YourKeyVaultName>' --object-id <VMSystemAssignedIdentity> --secret-permissions get list
+az keyvault set-policy --name 'YourKeyVaultName' --object-id VMSystemAssignedIdentity --secret-permissions get list
 </b>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/19.5.png" >
-<b>Step 22:</b> Now that you have the VM setup along with the necessary resources to run the Azure PingUtility let's download the PingAsync Utility application by running the following commands inside your VM by ssh azureuser@<PublicIpAddress> command from Windows Powershell as shown below:</br>
+<b>Step 22:</b> Now that you have the VM setup along with the necessary resources to run the Azure PingUtility let's download the PingAsync Utility application by running the following commands inside your VM by ssh azureuser@PublicIpAddress command from Windows Powershell as shown below:</br>
 <b>
-ssh azureuser@<PublicIpAddress></br>
+ssh azureuser@PublicIpAddress</br>

 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg</br>
 sudo mv microsoft.gpg /etc/apt/trusted.gpg.d/microsoft.gpg</br>